-- Of course, not all of this group fit into the 'at-risk' definition but within the group there will be young people with specific needs and barriers to employment - Some will have not completed their education - Some will have experienced severe family breakdown or family instability - Some may be homeless - Some will have been in the juvenile justice system - Some will have been in out-of-home care - Some will have drug and alcohol issues or have lived in families where these things exist.
+- Of course, not all of this group fit into the 'at-risk' definition but within the group there will be young people with specific needs and barriers to employment - Some will have not completed their education - · Some will have experienced severe family breakdown or family instability - Some may be homeless - Some will have been in the juvenile justice system - Some will have been in out-of-home care - Some will have drug and alcohol issues or have lived in families where these things exist. - We would expect that people putting in applications for this group are likely to focus on a particular sub-group.

-Slide 12 - Tranche 2 process
+Slide 13 - Tranche 2 process

 - Tranche 2 is more closely aligned to a traditional open competitive grant process than tranche 1 was.
-Organisations can apply for grant funding, proposing their innovative approach to assist identified groups at risk of long-term welfare dependence. - To submit a grant application, you need to visit the Department's Community Grants Hub or the Australian Government's GrantConnect websites.
+Organisations can apply for grant funding, proposing their innovative approach to assist identified groups at risk of long-term welfare dependence. - To submit a grant application, you need to visit the Department's Community Grants Hub or the Australian Government's GrantConnect websites. - Here you will also find the Grant Opportunity Guidelines, which I strongly encourage you to read.
+You will also find additional material including:

-- Here you will also find the Grant Opportunity Guidelines, which I strongly encourage you to read.
-You will also find additional material including: - questions and answers, including a transcript of any Q&A from these information sessions - a copy of the DSS Comprehensive Grant Agreement Terms and Conditions - sample application forms - a project plan template - and other information. - Submissions will be initially assessed by the Community Grants Hub. - Policy experts from across government will be consulted on promising applications, and recommendations made to an Inter-Departmental Committee. - The Minister, in consultation with the Prime Minister, Treasurer and Minister for Finance, will decide which projects receive funding. - Successful applicants will receive funding for both co-development and subsequent delivery of their project. - While we expect co-development will involve collaboration, we also encourage stakeholders to collaborate prior to submitting proposals.
+- questions and answers, including a transcript of any Q&A from these information sessions - a copy of the DSS Comprehensive Grant Agreement Terms and Conditions - sample application forms - a project plan template - and other information. - Submissions will be initially assessed by the Community Grants Hub. - Policy experts from across government will be consulted on promising applications, and recommendations made to an Inter-Departmental Committee. - The Minister, in consultation with the Prime Minister, Treasurer and Minister for Finance, will decide which projects receive funding. - Successful applicants will receive funding for both co-development and subsequent delivery of their project. - While we expect co-development will involve collaboration, we also encourage stakeholders to collaborate prior to submitting proposals.
 And indeed, to submit joint proposals if partnerships are formed. - To this end, the Department is compiling a directory of interested tranche 2 stakeholders to facilitate discussion and potential partnerships between applicants. - This directory will be published on the Community Grants or Grant Connect websites to ensure that it is available to all prospective applicants.
 The register will comprise the names and email addresses of individuals, or a contact from an organisation.
 It is up to these individuals to contact each other regarding potential collaboration. - If you are interested in being on that register, please contact the Try, Test and Learn Fund team via email.

-Slide 13 - Timing of tranche 2
+Slide 14 - Timing of tranche 2